 Our first list of 100 Rock and Roll Hall of Fame omissions was compiled before the 2017 nominees were announced.
-Five of our initial picks are now slated for induction in April so we’ve deleted them from that list, which you can check out here.
+Five of our initial picks are now slated for induction on April 7 so we’ve deleted them from that list, which you can check out here.

 But, as many readers let us know—sometimes rather strongly!—even our list of 100 omissions barely scratched the surface.
 So we went back to work and compiled this followup list of 100 more omissions by the Hall!